osohq/oso/docs/more/performance/index.rst

 been aggressively performance optimized.
 It uses Rust's built in reference-counting to clean up any values creating in the execution of a query.

-You can see our benchmarking suite in the
+You can see our benchmark suite in the
 `repository <https://github.com/osohq/oso/tree/main/polar/benches>`_,
 along with instructions on how to run them.